cknitin/kubernetes/8-configmap-and-secrets.md

 - This is where Kubernetes Configmap comes handy.
 It allows us to handle Configuration files much more efficiently.

+- Configmaps are useful for storing and sharing non-sensitive, unencrypted Configuration information.
+Use Secret Otherwise.

+- Configmap can be used to store fine-grained information like individual properties or entire Configfiles.

+- Configmap are not intended to act as a replacement for a properties file.

 # Lab
 > Install Docker